Federal Policy Committee

 - Access to modern economic infrastructure is not available to all: too many people can't access decent broadband and public transport is far more expensive than it is in many other western European countries.

 - Regional inequalities are stark: the average income in the West Midlands is 20 per cent lower than it is in the South East, while child poverty is heavily concentrated in the poorest local authorities.
+In addition, child poverty is heavily concentrated in the poorest local authorities, including, for example certain coastal towns, parts of London and many parts of the Midlands and the North, which have suffered disproportionate reductions in Government grants.

 - The growth of the gig economy means that nearly five million people are working in jobs with no security and irregular hours.